31December99/Unit3Dup/README.md

 ## Bot Installation

 1. Download the updater (zip) [Download autoupdate.py](https://gist.github.com/31December99/8e51466feb9df1606fd4199141ac54bb)
-2. run python3 autoupdate.py
+2. pip install requests
+3. python autoupdate.py
-3. run pip install -r requirements.txt
+4. pip install -r requirements.txt
-4. START the bot in order to create the service.env file
+5. START the bot in order to create the service.env file
-5. **Complete the service.env file.
+6. **Complete the service.env file.
    The fields marked as optional are not required and are not essential for uploading media to the tracker**
 ## !
 Note regarding the service.env file !
    The service.env file is located in the home directory on Linux